Fragtality/Fenix2GSX/README.md

 Configure how the GSX Services are handled:
 - Reposition on Startup (either use Fenix2GSX for that or the GSX Setting - but not both!)
 - The Service Activation (if and when) and Order of the Departure Services (Refuel, Catering, Boarding as well as Lavatory & Water)
-- How Refueling is handled: with a fixed Rate or a fixed Time Target (or if it is called at all to support Tankering)
+- How Refueling is handled: with a fixed Rate, a fixed Time Target or via Refuel Panel (or if the GSX Service is called at all to support Tankering)
+- With the Refuel Panel Method, the Rate is determined by the EFB Settingn
 - If and when Pushback should be called automatically

 <br/>